Code-Institute-Submissions/gareth-39-Gamewise-Blog/README.md

 # Purpose:
 The purpose of the Gamewise-blog was to demonstrate the new skills<br> I have learned in this part of the full stack development course.
-To show I could create a django<br> blog that was fully functional and was also interactive from an admin point of view and a user point of view.
+To show I could create a django<br> blog that was fully functional and also interactive from an admin point of view and a user point of view.

 #